pwang649/myWiki/docs/Reinforcement Learning/MDP.md

     $$
     where T is a final time step.

-- This approach makes sense in applications that finish, or are periodic.
-That is, the agentenvironment interaction breaks into episodes.
+- This approach makes sense in applications that finish or are periodic.
+That is, the agent environment interaction breaks into episodes.
-- We call these systems episodic tasks. e.g playing a board game, trips through a maze etc.
+- We call these systems episodic tasks. e.g playing a board game and trips through a maze etc.
 - Notation for state space in an episodic task varies from the conventional case $(s \in S)$ to $(s \in S^+)$
 - The opposite, continuous applications are called continuing tasks.
-For these tasks we use discounted returns to avoid a sum of returns going to infinity.
+For these tasks, we use discounted returns to avoid a sum of returns going to infinity.
 $$
 \begin{gather*}
 G_t \doteq R_{t+1}+\gamma R_{t+2}+ \gamma^2R_{t+3}+\cdots = \sum_{k=0}^\infty \gamma^kR_{t+k+1}, 0 \le \gamma \le 1